CharlieCrisp/cython-workshop/README.md

 ### Option 3: Use Cython
  - See [cython](./cython/README.md)
  - Gives you a specific language that brings together elements of Python and C/C++
+ - It's a superset of Python
  - Pros
    - Best of both worlds.
 Should be familiar to both C and Python developers.
    - Minimal boilerplate
  - Cons
    - Has a fair number of gotchas
    - Cython is a much less well known language than C or Python
+   - Much less tooling to help with Cython e.g. testing, benchmarking, profiling etc

 ![cython Diagram](./img/cython-c-extension.png)

+## How Cython can speed up your Python
+See [cython-performance-example](./cython-performance-example/README.md) for an example of how Cython can speed up your Python.
-## Basics of using Cython to write C Extensions
+## Appendix: Basics of using Cython to write C Extensions
 ### cdef means C
 Everything else is Python.
 See [cython-example](./cython-example/libsimple.pyx)